Nonpartisan primary

-Advocates claim two-round systems will elect more moderate candidates, as members of a minority party could vote for a more moderate candidate from the majority party, with some political scientists expressing similar views.
-However, empirical research on the system have found no effect on candidate moderation or turnout among independent voters.
+Advocates claim two-round systems will elect more moderate candidates, as members of a minority party could vote for a more moderate candidate from the majority party.
+However, empirical research on the system has found no effect on candidate moderation or turnout among independent voters.
 A first round with only two winners is also susceptible to vote-splitting: the more candidates from the same party run in the primary, the more likely that party is to lose.